BennyF25/Intelinux/README.md

 # Intelinux
-An completely open-source Weatherscan like single-purpose Linux distribution designed to run on any computer.
+An completely open-source Weatherscan like single-purpose Linux distribution with hardware add on card designed to run on any computer.

 ## Developments
 ### To Do